akrolsmir/AIBat/README.txt

 	- in-game bookmarks -> working stuff (and enabled by default)
 		- Or even better: editable ModTrace panel by changing TreeMap in DiffComparator to ArrayList or sth.
 	- Make ModTrace disableable.
+	- Welcome screen if ModTrace is blank
+	- More helpful overwrite directions
 - Categorize warnings as must fix/not
 - Aleks' issue + have reports include version info + diff
 - check for multiple hitobjects @ same time